 If you are seeking a less expensive lodging option in London, you can book a meal, afternoon tea, or have a drink at these hotels.
 He dined, attended meetings, and stayed at several hotels in London.
 He and Clementine also lived in hotels for short periods between residences, especially during his time out of political office.

 Here are our picks for the best places to stay like Winston Churchill in London:

-- Brown’s (Albemarle St, Mayfair, London W1S 4BP) – This historic 5-star hotel claims to be London’s oldest hotel, opening in 1837.
+- Brown’s (Albemarle St, Mayfair, London W1S 4BP) – This historic 5-star hotel, one of London’s oldest, first opened in 1837.
 I could not find any evidence that Churchill spent the night at Brown’s but he is known to have stopped in to drink here.

-- Claridge’s (Brook Street, Mayfair, London W1K 4HR) – Churchill is known to have stayed here.
+- Claridge’s (Brook Street, Mayfair, London W1K 4HR) – This 5-star luxury hotel is another one of London’s oldest hotels.
+Churchill is known to have stayed here.
 In 1945, he and Clementine stayed here temporarily after his election defeat.

 - The Goring Hotel (15 Beeston Pl, Westminster, London SW1W 0JW) – Churchill probably first visited in 1919 when his mother Lady Randolph Churchill lived at the hotel for a period.
 He would later stay as a guest and used it as a place to stay between residences in the 1930’s.

 - Hyatt Regency – The Churchill (30 Portman Square, Marylebone, London W1H 7BH) – Winston Churchill never stayed in this hotel and it fact it was not opened until 1970.
 However, it is named after Churchill and its decor and furnishings are inspired by Churchill.
 The hotel displays a bronze statue of Churchill, artwork from Chartwell, and Churchill memorabilia.